kzzzr/airbyte_lab/README.md

 ## 1. Configure Developer Environment

-You have 2 options to set up:
+You have got several options to set up:

 <details><summary>Start with GitHub Codespaces:</summary>
 <p>